diogenesofweb/blog/articles/git_workflow_for_solo_web_dev.md

 ## Workflow tale

-Once upon a time, a dwarf named Krevorook decided to build a static website and host it in CDN like Netlify.
+Once upon a time, a dwarf named Krevorook took a quest from a tree elf to build a static website and host it in CDN like Netlify.
+His journey was full of new discoveries… And befriending a ferocious beast, called GIT, was one of those.
+Following is a small account of the time they spend together.

-He created a new git project.
+After setting up the project, Krevorook created a new git repo.
 So he had his _MAIN_ branch, where deployable (production) code lived.

 ```shell